 A foreign EIN is an Employer Identification Number that is issued by the Internal Revenue Service (IRS) to non-U.S. entities or individuals who conduct business in the United States.

-A foreign tax ID number is a unique identification number that is assigned by a foreign government to businesses or individuals for tax purposes.
+An EIN for a foreign applicant is a unique identification number that is assigned by a foreign government to businesses or individuals for tax purposes.

-Yes, non-resident aliens can obtain an EIN number from the IRS if they need to conduct business in the United States.
+Non-resident aliens can usually obtain an EIN number from the IRS if they need to conduct business in the United States.
+However, it will always be at the IRS’s discretion to assign anything to a foreign applicant, whether they have an ITIN or not.
+International applicants may call the IRS at (267) 941-1099 for help.

-Yes, immigrants can apply for an EIN if they need to conduct business in the United States.
+Immigrants can usually apply for an EIN if they need to conduct business in the United States.

 Start an LLC in Your State